 9 Books That Will Inspire Your Kid To Build, Invent, & Engineer

-Toys that purport to teach STEM skills are all the rage, but plopping a box in front of a kid is just as likely to teach them how to lose a bunch of toy pieces as it is to get them building anything.
-If you really want to encourage a builder’s mindset, start with books, where you control the message.
+Toys that purport to teach STEM skills are all the rage, but plopping a box in front of a child is just as likely to teach them how to lose a bunch of toy pieces as it is to generate invention ideas for kids.
+If you really want to encourage a builder’s mindset, start with kids mechanic books and engineering books, where you control the message.
 It may not guarantee that they get straight As in physics or finally design hoverboards, but it will ensure that when the subject arises they can say, “I read a book (or 9) about that once.”

 The Invention of Hugo Cabret by Brian Selznick